CrestoneDigital/voxly-documentation/source/settingsGuides.rst

 Delete Synonym
 --------------
     * Click desired synonym column
-    * X's will appear net to synonyms.
-Click on the X of the synonym(s) you would like to delete.
+    * X's will appear next to synonyms.
+To remove specific synonym(s), click on the X located within the synonym block.

 ------------
 Update Alexa
 ------------

-* Once there is at least once value in each slot category you can update Alexa.
+* Once there is at least once value in each slot category, the manager can update Alexa.
 * This update allows the skill to be built and testing to commence.

 -------------